 Fratianni et al., (2007) carried out a preliminary study on a fresh and irradiated Tuber aestivum black truffles to determine the presence of mutagenic and antimutagenic activities in the fresh product.
 They also examined the potential effects of gamma rays treatment.

 The study was carried out on two Salmonella typhimurium His− strains, TA 98 and TA100 using the aqueous and ethanolic extracts from truffles, untreated or irradiated with a final dose of 1.5 kGy.
 The results showed that black truffles contain compounds with inhibitory effects against direct and indirect mutagenic compounds.
-The level of antimutagenic activity was slightly reduced after the treatment while the irradiation never led to the formation of any mutagenic compounds.
+The level of antimutagenic activity was slightly reduced after the treatment while the irradiation never lead to the formation of any mutagenic compounds.

-Where to Buy Truffle!!!
+Where to Buy Truffles!!!

 This post is for enlightenment purposes only and should not be used as a replacement for professional diagnostic and treatments.
 Remember to always consult your healthcare provider before making any health-related decisions or for counselling, guidance and treatment about a specific medical condition.